The WWF is run at a local level by the following offices...

 -

-The programme has recognised over 50 high-end chefs as trailblazers who are going over and above when it comes to serving sustainable seafood.
+The programme has recognised more than 50 high-end chefs as trailblazers who are going over and above when it comes to serving and advocating for sustainable seafood in the culinary industry.

 -

-Since its launch, the WWF-SASSI app has had over 22000 downloads and counting, with a usage rate of two minutes per session.
+Since its launch, the WWF-SASSI app has had more than 31000 downloads and counting, with an average usage rate of two minutes per session.